lesliecao31/SCENICAdvancedAnalysis/pages/overview.md

 It is also important to note that singleR has much more utility when data is more heterogeneous in celltype.

-SingleR outputs can be found at: under:
+SingleR outputs can be found at: under: https://www.dropbox.com/sh/ntabbv6rzb431um/AADFXA1voHhXvqK7dEqApYQEa?dl=0 at outputs under overall analysis of data